 Unsafe Cat Food

-Unsafe cat food is an even bigger concern than cat food that is poor in ingredient quality or nutrition.
-Unsafe cat food can lead to your cat feeling unwell, being sick, or even death in extreme cases.
+Unsafe cat food is an even bigger concern than cat food that has poor ingredient quality or nutrition.
+Unsafe cat food can lead to your cat feeling unwell or sick or can even cause death in extreme cases.

 There are a number of ways cat food can be unsafe.
-These include the inclusion of foreign material, contamination from pathogens, unsafe nutritional values, or spoilage from improper storage.
+These include the presence of foreign material, contamination from pathogens, unsafe or inappropriate nutritional values, or spoilage from improper storage or transportation.

-Issues like this are often distributed to consumers through recalls.
-These recalls aim to provide information and to strongly suggest or insist that consumers return/throw out the products described.
+Issues like this are often distributed or announced to consumers and cat owners through recalls.
+These recalls aim to provide more detailed information and to strongly suggest or insist that consumers return/throw out the products described.

-If you want to learn more about a brand’s recalls, including which recipes were recalled and why we recommend checking out our index of brand review, which you can find here.
+If you want to learn more about a cat food brand’s recalls, including which recipes were recalled and why, we highly recommend checking out our index of brand reviews, which you can find here.

 The 8 Worst Cat Food Brands